-Jackson Health System on Jan.
-5 launched an online platform for Miami-Dade County residents ages 65 or older to request a vaccination appointment.
-The initial wave of appointments all filled up in less than two hours, the hospital system said.
+Jackson Health System in January launched an online platform for residents to request a vaccination appointment.

 Leon Medical Centers

-Leon Medical Centers announced they will begin to vaccinate their patients and front-line staff Tuesday afternoon.
+Leon Medical Centers announced they would be vaccinating their patients and front-line staff.

-Miami-Dade County says it will provide vaccines directly to homebound seniors 65 and older who live in county facilities or receive county services and wish to be vaccinated.
+Miami-Dade County has been providing vaccines directly to homebound seniors who live in county facilities or receive county services and wish to be vaccinated.

 People who are eligible were being contacted directly by the county.

 Hialeah: The City of Hialeah launched a site March 15 that will be open for two months, doing 200 vaccinations per day to those eligible under the state guidelines.
 It’s located at Bucky Dent Park (2250 West 60th St.).
 Vaccines will be administered on a first-come, first-served basis.
 Only first-time shots will be given at this site.

 A temporary site is opening March 31 at Babcock Park, located at 651 E. Fourth Ave.